subframe7536/maple-font/README.md

 ## Build

-to patch Nerd Font, make sure `fontforge` and its Python module is installed
+to patch Nerd Font, make sure `fontforge` is installed

 you can adjust some config in `source/build.py`

+Currently, the build script is only available on Windows.
+PRs for other platform are welcome!

 more fine-grained options can be set at the comming V7